-Proxy data were used because no bill of materials data were available for residential furnaces.
-Athena (2003) provided teardown data for a medium efficiency Lennox sealed combustion furnace, manufactured in 1985.
+Proxy data were used because no bill of materials data was available for residential furnaces.
+Athena Sustainable Materials Institute (2003) provided teardown data for a medium efficiency Lennox sealed combustion furnace, manufactured in 1985.
 These data were used with adjustments.
-The mass of the Lennox, 91 kg (200 lb), was normalized to the mass of an efficient natural gas furnace currently available on the market that weighs approximately 56 kg (124 lb). ^{19,20} These data were supplemented by Yang (2008), which provided data for a blower motor, replacing that of the older Lennox, to account for the more efficient furnace.
+The mass of the Lennox, 91 kg (200 lb), was normalized to the mass of an efficient natural gas furnace currently available on the market that weighs approximately 56 kg (124 lb).^{19,20} These data were supplemented by (Yang, Zmeureanu et al. 2008), which provided data for a blower motor, replacing that of the older Lennox, to account for the more efficient furnace.
 Table 4-29 provides the materials in the natural gas furnace; the notes column identifies the adjustments made.